jrandleman/Heist-Scheme/docs/TYPES.md

   4. `.is_falsey()`, `.is_truthy()`:<br>
      Determine the falsey & truthy semantics of any given `data` object.
      * By default, only boolean false (`#f`) is false, whereas everything else is true.
-       - However, Heist allows the user to "falsify" particular values in order to register them as a "fail" in conditional branch statements.
+       - However, Heist allows users to "falsify" values in order to register them as a "fail" in conditional branch statements.
        - See the `set-falsey!`, `set-truthy!`, `falsey-values` primitives for more information!
        - Note that boolean false `#f` can **never** be registered as truthy, nor may boolean true `#t` **ever** be registered as falsey.